vocdoni/docs/docs/protocol/architecture.md

 The Census Service is a critical piece of the overall platform, so its real IP/location should be hidden as much as possible.
 Ideally, it should only be reachable through the P2P messaging protocol.

+Census Service's have to be started with a predefined Entity Resolver instance address, as well as an Entity Address so they know what configuration they need to apply.

 ### Census Registry
 A custom web site provided by the Entity typically used to validate a user before adding him/her to a Census.
 This web site is loaded on a webview from the client app, once the user decides to register to an Entity.
 The required steps to pass a validation are dependent on every Entity and need a custom integration.